-Under the PPO 1500, PPO 2500, and Out-of-Area Options, you are required to satisfy an annual Deductible before the plan begins paying a percentage of the eligible, Medically Necessary expenses

-(with the exception of preventive care).
+Under the PPO 1500, PPO 2500, and Out-of-Area Options, you are required to satisfy an annual Deductible before the plan begins paying a percentage of the eligible, Medically Necessary expenses (with the exception of preventive care).
 All of the Medical Benefit Options allow you to use any qualified licensed Physician.
 When you use a Network Provider, you are not responsible for the difference between the billed fee and the Network rate.
 See "Special Provisions," below for information regarding Physicians, hospitals, and other medical service Providers that have agreed to charge discounted fees for medical services.

 In a few rare cases, a U.S. employee may live outside all of the Network areas and not have ready access to any of the Provider Networks.
-If you reside in a ZIP code which is outside of the preferred Network Providers' service areas, you will have the Out-of-Area Option available.
-You will not incur any penalty or reduction in benefits if you use a Provider outside the preferred administrator's Network, as long as your ZIP code is considered "out-of-area."
-However, when using out-of-Network Providers, you will be responsible for the difference between the Providers' billed fees and the usual and prevailing fee limit.
+If you reside in a ZIP code that is outside of the preferred Network Providers' service areas, you will have the Out-of-Area Option available.
+You will not incur any penalty or reduction in benefits if you use a Provider outside the preferred administrator's Network as long as your ZIP code is considered "out-of-area."
+However, when using out-of-Network Providers, you will be responsible for the difference between the Providers' billed fees and the Plan's out-of-Network reimbursement rates.
 When possible, consider using an in-Network Provider so that you will not be responsible for the difference between the billed fee and the Network contract rate.
 This should reduce your out-of-pocket costs.
+In addition, you will pay less when using a Blue Cross Blue Shield Network Provider that is recognized as Blue Cross Distinction Center ("BDC") specifically for knee and hip replacements and transplants.
+Visit www.bcbstx.com to locate a BDC near you.

-After meeting the annual Deductible under the Out-of-Area Option and the in-Network Deductible under the PPO 750, PPO 1500 and PPO 2500 Options, the plan pays 80% of most eligible expenses for most Medically Necessary services.
+After meeting the annual Deductible under the Out-of-Area Option and the in-Network Deductible under the PPO 750, PPO 1500, and PPO 2500 Options, the plan pays 80% of most eligible expenses for most Medically Necessary services.
 Your Coinsurance is 20%.
-When using a non-Network Provider under the PPO 750, PPO 1500 and PPO 2500 Options, once you meet the out-of-Network Deductible, the plan pays 60% of most eligible expenses for most Medically Necessary services and your Coinsurance is 40%.
+When using a non-Network Provider under the PPO 750, PPO 1500, and PPO 2500 Options, once you meet the out-of-Network Deductible, the plan pays 60% of most eligible expenses for most Medically Necessary services and your Coinsurance is 40%.
 However, any time you use an out-of-Network Provider, you will be responsible for the difference between billed charges and the out-of-Network reimbursement rate.
 The amount you pay in excess of the out-of-Network reimbursement rate will not apply to your out-of-pocket maximum.
 After you meet the annual out-of-pocket maximum, eligible medical services are covered at 100% for the remainder of the year.

 Under the Medical Benefit Options, you may decide whether to use in-Network or out-of-Network Providers each and every time you need care.
 You also have the option of seeing any specialist Physician without a referral.
 However, when you use Network Providers, you receive a higher level of benefit, called in-Network benefits.
-If you need the care of a specialist and the Network in your area does not offer Providers in that specialty, you should contact your Network and/or claims administrator for approval to visit an out-of-Network specialist.
-Provided you have obtained approval from your Network and/or claims administrator, your out-of-Network care will be covered at the Network benefit level.
+If you need the care of a specialist and the Network in your area does not offer Providers in that specialty, you should contact your Network/claims administrator for approval to visit an out-of-Network specialist.
+Provided you have obtained approval from your Network/claims administrator, your out-of-Network care will be covered at the Network benefit level.
 If an approval is not obtained prior to the visit to the specialist, the visit will be covered out-of-Network.